Second-Order Asymptotics of Conversions of Distributions and Entangled States Based on Rayleigh-Normal Probability Distributions: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Mr. Hiroyasu Tajima for his helpful comments.
+We would like to thank Dr. Hiroyasu Tajima for his helpful comments, anonymous reviewers for their valuable comments and suggestions to improve the quality of the paper and Dr. Marco Tomamichel and Mr. Christopher Thomas Chubb for pointing out the error in Fig. 1.
 WK was partially supported by Grant-in-Aid for JSPS Fellows No. 233283.
 MH is partially supported by a MEXT Grant-in-Aid for Scientific Research (A) No. 23246071 and the National Institute of Information and Communication Technology (NICT), Japan.
 The Centre for Quantum Technologies is funded by the Singapore Ministry of Education and the National Research Foundation as part of the Research Centres of Excellence programme.